tranhuywin/jira-mcp/README.md

 # Jira MCP

-A tool for interacting with Jira API through MCP.
+A Go-based MCP (Model Control Protocol) connector for Jira that enables AI assistants like Claude to interact with Atlassian Jira.
+This tool provides a seamless interface for AI models to perform common Jira operations.

 ## Features